 Schools have a legal responsibility to provide a safe environment for students.
 However, in most cases, whether parents of an injured child harmed by another student can pursue compensation from the school or a school worker depends on whether it happened at a public school or a private school.

-However, the same isn’t true for private schools, which can be sued normally like you would a negligent business.
+However, private schools can be sued normally like you would a negligent business.

 Examples of when a school might be held liable for failing to prevent a student from harming another student include: